Debashish-Rath/Product-Home-Page/README.md

 👉 Placing images in a web page using Position properties.
 👉 How to move a container to center by both vertically as well as horizontally.
-👉 Use of Flexbox to give responsiveness to a Web Page.
+👉 Use of Flexbox and Media Query to give responsiveness to a Web Page.

 ## 📬 Connect With Me